-The Master of Education degree at East Central Universith offers educators and othe rprofessionals, in depth study in several specialization areas.
-Candidates can choose a program that will result in a new program that prepares them for a job in an education related field such as Educational Technology, Secondary Education - Academic Discipline, Special Education\ or Sports Administration.
-Candidates can choose a Post Masters Certification in School Superintendent, School Psychometry, or School Psychology.
+The Master of Education degree at East Central University offers educators and other professionals, in depth study in several specialization areas.
+Candidates can choose new program that prepares them for a job in an education related field such as Educational Leadership, Educational Technology, Secondary Education - Academic Discipline, Special Education, or Sports Administration.
+Candidates can choose a Post Masters Certification in School Superintendent.
 Each program offers courses based on best practices in the field.
 Each program is designed to provide a research foundation from which candidates make informed decisions.
 Candidates graduate from these programs as professional, reflective, innovative leaders.